apzlx/Color-Template-Generator/README.md

 # Color-Template-Generator
-Generates color templates from prompt using OpenAI API
+Website to generates color templates from text input using OpenAI API